From page 18 onwards - links are not available except to this page & the name

 -Lower Mitton (Mitton near Stafford?)
 1822.

 -Lion Street, Kidderminster 1828-29 (Anthony, a currier.
-Pigot & Co.'s
+Pigot & Co.'s National Commercial Directory for 1828-29 (including Worcestershire), p828).

 -Lion Hill, Kidderminster 1830 (Pigot)